Lazio - Parco dei Mostri

 Marche and Monti Sibillini

 In the Marche region lies the Sibillini Mountains National Park, famous for its layered red rocks in the shape of towers, reminiscent of the Grand Canyon.These rocks, made up of gravel, clay and clay due to atmospheric erosion, give the impression of being in the United States of America.
 Its rich vegetation makes this national park an ideal place to make longer hikes.
-The website offers four different routes you can take - link here.

-Sicily - not just Syracuse
+sicily - not only Syracuse